wbhimji/wikiwikiwahwah/index.md

 Some quick thoughts:

 - symbolic reasoning matters
-- data is not enough
+- data is not enough - really?
 - hybrid systems seem promising